Idanofek/modules/setup/debugging/README.md

 ### Running QEMU

-The interesting Buildroot's output is the two following file:
+The interesting Buildroot's output is the two following files:
 1. __`bzImage`__ contains the compiled kernel's image.
 2. __`rootfs.ext2`__ contains the created file-system (with all its dependencies).